 Which trek is more expensive, Annapurna Circuit or ABC Trek?

 The Annapurna Circuit Trek is more expensive than the Annapurna Base Camp Trek.
-The circuit trek involves a long duration and more remote locations.
-This results in increased costs of food, accommodations, and transportation.
+The circuit trek has a longer duration and more remote locations, which increases the costs of food, accommodations, and transportation.
 Meanwhile, ABC is more budget-friendly.

 Do both treks require prior trekking experience?

-No, both treks do not require any prior experience, but good physical fitness and preparation are key for success, especially for the Annapurna Circuit.
+No, neither trek requires any prior experience, but good physical fitness and preparation are key to success, especially for the Annapurna Circuit.
 It is longer and includes high-altitude crossings.
 ABC is more accessible for beginners, though both can be challenging without preparation.

 Is it possible to do the Annapurna Circuit and Annapurna Base Camp on the same trip?

-Yes, combining the Annapurna Circuit and Annapurna Base Camp on the same trip is possible.
-However, it will extend your trekking duration, which can be quite a challenge for most beginner trekkers.
-You can start the circuit and then detour to ABC before completing the trek.
+Combining the Annapurna Circuit and Annapurna Base Camp on the same trip is possible.
+However, it will extend your trekking duration, which can be challenging for most beginner trekkers.
+You can start the circuit and detour to ABC before completing the trek.